HPH-Fabrication-Addins/cinx-api-docs/source/includes/_project-job-costing.md

 Each CINX project phase/cost code has a field to track the percent complete.

 **Phases, Cost Codes, and Categories must be established in the company’s CINX account before they can be attached to a project.
-Please see these documentation sections for information about creating job cost information in CINX:**
+Please see [Job Costing Setup](#job-costing-setup) for information about creating job cost information in CINX:**

 ## Get Project Job Costing
 ### API Endpoint - Get a Project’s Job Costing List